 Second day: Ramos, Canabungan, Nasubata Islands

-It will cost you about P7-8,000 to tour this islands.
+It will cost you about P7000-8,000 to tour this islands.
 There are also individual quotations if you want to visit select islands.

 The general rule is the more islands you want to visit, the more expensive boat hopping cost is.

 Most of travel acquaintances I’ve talked with followed this itinerary.
-Although it’s sulit, you have to be consciously aware of the time to be able to cover all islands in a span of 2 days.
-If you’re the type of traveler who likes to linger rather than take selfies and go, it’s better to choose only selected islands to include in your itinerary.
+Although it’s sulit, you have to time conscious to be able to cover all islands in a span of 2 days.
+If you’re the type of traveler who likes to linger rather than take selfies and go, it’s better to select only a few islands to include in your itinerary.

 You can also include Punta Sebaring in your Balabac island hopping tour for an additional fee.
 In our case, we added P500 because it’s off the usual route and is quite far from Balabac mainland.
 It’s likely you’ll miss going to the other islands if you decide to visit Punta Sebaring, so a better option is to extend your stay for another day.